lejean2000/Kimberling/ctr/README.md

 ### CTR9

-CTR9 is the barycentric sum of the cevian triangles of P=(u:v:w) and the anticevian triangle of Q=(p:q:r).
-In other words, if these two traingles are denoted by PaPbPc and QaQbQc, their barycentric sum is the triangle with vertices Pa+Qa, Pb+Qb, Pc+Qc.
+CTR9 is the mid-triangle of the cevian triangles of P=(u:v:w) and the anticevian triangle of Q=(p:q:r).
 The barycentric coordinates of the A-vertex are:

 `p (v + w) : p v - r v - q (2 v + w) : (p - q) w - r (v + 2 w)`